Arlo and Janis by Jimmy Johnson for December 17, 2018

 7. Dr g 01 2020

-sheilag almost 6 years ago
+sheilag about 6 years ago

 Just how old IS Arlo?
 This scene looks like it’s out of “A Christmas Story”, except it’s a fake Christmas tree and not a leg-lamp…